UCSF CME: Medical Care of Vulnerable and Underserved Populations

 The Division of General Internal Medicine at ZSFG offers an annual CME course through the UCSF Office of Continuing Medical Education.

-World-class experts and front-line practitioners from the Zuckerberg San Francisco General Hospital and the UCSF Center for Vulnerable Populations will present contemporary approaches to optimize care for the common conditions that affect vulnerable populations, mitigate the unique challenges faced by these populations and enhance the profound joy clinicians can experience when engaging with patients in greatest need.
-Topics to be covered will include updates in a broad range of diseases that disproportionately affect vulnerable patients, such as HIV, diabetes, heart failure, asthma, depression, PTSD, obesity, hepatitis and substance use disorders.
-We also discuss how clinicians can address social factors that complicate the management of medical illness, such as homelessness, school suspension, limited health literacy, food insecurity, and a history of trauma or of incarceration etc. Each day we will feature a nationally renowned figure who, through narrative approaches, will deliver pearls and impart wisdom and inspiration with respect to how to stay engaged, connected and well-grounded in this work.
+World-class experts and front-line practitioners from the Zuckerberg San Francisco General Hospital and the UCSF Center for Vulnerable Populations will present contemporary approaches to optimize care for the common conditions that affect under-resourced and historically marginalized populations, mitigate the unique challenges faced by these populations, advocate for social justice and health equity and thrive in our work.
+Topics to be covered will include updates in a broad range of diseases that result from structural inequities and the traumatic effects of many forms of oppression such as HIV, diabetes, heart failure, asthma, depression, PTSD, obesity, hepatitis and substance use disorders.
+We also discuss how clinicians can address social factors - many stemming from oppression and inequitable distribution of resources -- that complicate the management of medical illness, such as homelessness, school suspension, limited health literacy, food insecurity, violence and incarceration.
+Each day will also feature a nationally renowned figure who, through narrative approaches, will deliver pearls and impart wisdom and inspiration with respect to how to stay engaged, connected and well-grounded in this work.

 Upcoming course dates: February 20-22, 2020.